 Pricing: 200 Baht in low season, 300 Baht in high season.

 This place is located on the other side of the river, but downtown.
-You have to walk over a bamboo broken bridge and it will be straight in front of you as you hop off.
-The man that ran it and his staff were very friendly.
+You have to walk over a bamboo broken bridge and it will be just to your left as you hop off.

 Address: 291 Moo 1, Mae Hee.
 From town head up past the swimming pool and the road to the circus school.